jonathanwkelly/home/posts/monads.markdown

 I will try to avoid Haskell jargon, and provide analogous code in other languages where possible.

 ## Summary
-By going through the definition of a monad, we will see that:
+By going through the definition of a monad, we will find that:

 - A monad is an interface which declares two primary methods
 - A monad implementation should obey three simple laws

 That's it, really.
 If you stop reading here, that's fine.
-If you want to look a bit closer, read on.
+If you want to look a bit closer, proceed.

 ## A quick tour of Haskell syntax
 If you are not familiar with Haskell syntax, here is a brief overview of the constructs used in this post.